E-commerce Platform

 Here is what we wanted to know:

-Some users were asked to add more more items in the cart and return back after 2 hours and explain what happens.
+• Some users were asked to add more items to the cart and return after 2 hours, and explain what happened.

 Surveys & Interviews

-More than 30 testers participated all together (on three devices all together).
+More than 30 testers participated altogether (on three devices).

 The first thing that came was the longevity that the shopper spent on our platform rather than on the other two.